redbilledpanda/redbilledpanda.github.io/docs/_posts/2023-03-07-Let's-brew-a-vsphere-lab-at-home.markdown

     disk_spec.device.controllerKey = controller.key
     vmControllers.append(disk_spec)
 ```
-We can finally add pass this device list to the `config spec` as part of the `create_config_spec` function so the snippet loks like so:
+We can finally pass this device list to the `config spec` as part of the `create_config_spec` function so the snippet loks like so:
 ```python
     config = vim.vm.ConfigSpec()
     config.annotation = annotation